02

 Europe/Amsterdam

-When you plot such a content strategy and its objectives against the available budgets and resources, you instantly know it’s set up for failure.
+You instantly know it's heading for failure and operational disaster when you plot such a content strategy and its objectives against the available budgets and resources.

-Unruffling that b*llsh*t, the most important part of a strategy is bringing focus by saying ‘no.’
+Unruffling that b*llsh*t, the most important part of a strategy is to have the guts to say ‘no.’

 Invest in quality over quantity.